elninotech/uppload/content/help/services/url.md

 You can import an image using its URL and then perform manipulations (like cropping or filters).
 URL start with "http://" or "https://".

 1. Find the URL of your photo and copy it
-2. Click on the "URL" button in the widget
+2. Click on the "Direct URL" button in the widget
 3. Paste the URL in the textbox
 4. Click on the "Import from URL" button